 The total capacity is the part of the established housing land supply which is free or expected to be free of development constraints, and will be available for the construction of housing in the next 5 years.
-For example, if a site of 120 units is delivering 20 units per annum, the 5-year effective land supply total capacity is 120 units.
+For example, if a site of 120 units is delivering 20 units per annum, the 5-year effective land supply is 100 units and the 5-year effective land supply total capacity is 120 units.

-This is a new indicator that aims to articulate more clearly the land that is available for development as distinct from the rate of delivery of that land, by capturing the total capacity of land available for development, should rates of delivery improve.
+This is a indicator that aims to articulate more clearly the land that is available for development as distinct from the rate of delivery of that land, by capturing the total capacity of land available for development, should rates of delivery improve.